 Thijs Porck teaches Old English, Middle English, Tolkien and Medieval Studies at the Leiden University Centre for the Arts in Society.
 He is a cultural historian of early medieval England, with a background in medieval history as well as English language and literature.
-The common strand in his research is gaining an understanding of Anglo-Saxon culture and of how modern generations have interacted with this early medieval heritage, in both scholarship and popular culture.
+The common strand in his research is gaining an understanding of Old English language and literature, and of how modern generations have interacted with this early medieval heritage, in both scholarship and popular culture.
 He has published on Beowulf, Old English textual criticism, Tolkien studies and the history of Old English studies.
 His latest monograph Old Age in Early Medieval England: A Cultural History (2019) is the first book-length study of the cultural conceptualisation of growing old in early medieval England.
 He is currently working on three edited volumes, on the life course in early medieval England, digital approaches to Old English lexicology, and 20th- and 21st-century recreations of Old English, respectively.

 Blogs on Leiden Medievalists Blog

 Thijs Porck teaches Old English, Middle English, Tolkien and Medieval Studies at the Leiden University Centre for the Arts in Society.
 He is a cultural historian of early medieval England, with a background in medieval history as well as English language and literature.
 The common strand in his research is gaining an understanding of Anglo-Saxon culture and of how modern generations have interacted with this early medieval heritage, in both scholarship and popular culture.
 He has published on Beowulf, Old English textual criticism, Tolkien studies and the history of Anglo-Saxon studies.
 His latest monograph Old Age in Early Medieval England: A Cultural History (2019) is the first book-length study of the cultural conceptualisation of growing old in Anglo-Saxon England.
 He is currently working on three edited volumes, on the life course in early medieval England, digital approaches to Old English lexicology, and 20th- and 21st-century recreations of Old English, respectively.

 You can find out more about him and his research on his personal website and blog: www.thijsporck.com.
 For a full version of his CV, click here.